elastic-ipfs/elastic-ipfs/cicd-workflows.md

  ## Deploy Workflow

- This is triggered when a build workflow has finished running successfully for the long-lived branches.
-Each of these is associated with the environments that should be updated.
+ This is triggered when a build workflow has finished running successfully for the `main` branch, which is associated with the environments that should be updated.

-- dev: dev (Automatic)
 - main: Staging (Automatic) and Prod (Requires manual approval)

 The steps for it will vary depending if component should be deployed to a lambda or Kubernetes.